Nef10/SwiftBeanCount/README.md

 ### Settings

-The different importers which are included in this library can be configured:

-1) Call `ImporterFactory.allImporters` to retreive all importers
-2) Call `importer.settingsName` to get the user friendly name of the importer
-3) Call `importer.settings` to get the `ImporterSetting`s which an importer offers
-3) Use `importer.get(setting: ImporterSetting)` and `importer.set(setting: ImporterSetting, to value: String)` to modify these settings.

-On top of this, there is a setting for the date tolerance when detecting duplicate transactions as well as the mapping the user saved in step 6) of importing transactions.
+There are settings for the date tolerance when detecting duplicate transactions, as well as for the mapping the user saved in step 6) of importing transactions.
 Your app can allow the user to view and edit these via the `Settings` object.

+### More

 Please check out the complete documentation [here](https://nef10.github.io/SwiftBeanCountImporter/), or have a look at the [SwiftBeanCountImporterApp](https://github.com/Nef10/SwiftBeanCountImporterApp/) which uses this library.